Priyanshu88/Google-Web/README.md

 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your keys file

 - Frontend